department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/conversation-guide.md

 ### Task 1: [Submit letter in support of your claim - Form 21-4138] - 5 minutes
 Could you please click on the link for "Task 1"?

-Let's say that in order to support your request for VA benefits, you want to submit a letter from someone who has first-hand knowledge of your condition or injury.
+Let's say that in order to support your request for VA benefits, you plan to submit a letter from someone who has first-hand knowledge of your condition.
+You want to find the form for them to write the letter to support your claim.

-Have you ever done this before?
-(Y / N) If so, how did you do this?
+Have you ever done this before? *(Y / N)* If so, how did you do this?

 Can you look at the page in your web browser and tell me what you might do--but don't do it yet.
 What would you expect to happen?

-- *RECORD where wanted to click/tap: Search in header / Can't find what looking for / VA forms / VA Benefits and Health Care / __________*
+- *RECORD where wanted to click/tap: Search in header / Can't find what looking for / VA forms / VA Benefits and Health Care / Top 4 boxes / __________*

 Now go ahead and try it.